pcarmona79/dday-old-vibes/readme.txt

  - Adds support for turrets from 5.x source.
  - Adds parachute spawn for special classes, copied from 5.x source code.
  - Cleans up code, removing duplicated and some unused functions.
+ - Adds cvar "chile" to restrict some tweaks only when this cvar is enabled.
+The first tweak is to do not rise the submachine guns when firing.

 Whats new in 4.4k-1
 -------------------